launchpadtt/sp_test/README.md

 TESTCASES
 ----------------------------------------------------------------------------------

-There are 31 testcases in the test plan.
-They are listed in the file named testcases
+There are 31 testcases in the sanity test plan.

 They are the following:
 * Add a comment when not logged in